Lakeview house fire causes thousands of dollars in damage

-Dayton Fire Department were called to a house fire on the 3000 block of Lakeview Avenue on Thursday, April 16.
+DAYTON, Ohio (WDTN) — Dayton Fire Department were called to a house fire on the 3000 block of Lakeview Ave. on Thursday, April 16.

 Officials on scene tell 2 NEWS a neighbor saw a fire in a nearby home and called.
 Upon arrival, crews found a fire in the front room of the home and were able to quickly put out the flames.